jacobhackman/pantheon/docs/Configuring-Pantheon/Networking/Bootnodes.md

 2. Start the bootnode, specifying:

-    * Genesis file and data directory as in the previous step.
+    * Genesis file and data directory, as in the previous step.
     * No arguments for the [`--bootnodes` option](../../Reference/Pantheon-CLI-Syntax.md#bootnodes) because this is your bootnode.

     !!! example